pcfens/puppet-yas3fs/README.md

 Control what to do with this mount.
 Valid values are `mounted` (default), `unmounted`, `absent`, and `present`.

-WARNING: setting ensure to `absent` removes the upstart configuration, but cannot verify that the service is stopped.
+WARNING: setting ensure to `absent` removes the service configuration, but cannot verify that the service is stopped.

 #####`s3_url`